Copyright: © 2018 ©2016 Deutsches Zentrum für barrierefreies Lesen (German Centre for Accessible Reading) – dzb lesen

 available on Amazon

 Alexa Skills let you interact with smart speakers and smartphones featuring the Alexa voice assistant by talking to them.
 These voice-controlled devices are especially useful to people who are blind or partially sighted.
-We think the new Alexa Skill will make it even easier to access books and audio-described films available through the DZB.
+We think the new Alexa Skill will make it even easier to access books and audio-described films available through the dzb lesen.